sparser/sparser/README.md

 ----------------
 **sparser.parse**(pattern, string[, custom_types[, includes]])

-Given a pattern and a string, parse the string and return a dictionary.
+<p>Given a pattern and a string, parse the string and return a dictionary.
 If the string does not match the pattern, a SparserValueError exception is raised.
-Optionally, use custom_types ({type_name: (type_pattern, callback)} format) and/or includes ({include_name: pattern})
+Optionally, use custom_types ({type_name: (type_pattern, callback)} format) and/or includes ({include_name: pattern})</p>

 **sparser.match**(pattern, string[, custom_types[, includes]])

-The same as parse except instead of returning a dictionary, return True if the pattern successfully matched the string.
-Internally, this works the same as sparser.parse but is useful when you just need to know whether something matched and don't want to deal with error handling or falsy, empty dictionaries.
+<p>The same as parse except instead of returning a dictionary, return True if the
+pattern successfully matched the string.
+Internally, this works the same as sparser.parse but is useful when you just need to know whether something matched and don't want to deal with error handling or falsy, empty dictionaries.</p>

 **sparser.compile**((pattern[, custom_types[, includes]])

-Pre-compile a pattern and return a SparserObject which you can later call parse/match on.
-This is useful if speed is essential or simply as a way to keep your code clean.
+<p>Pre-compile a pattern and return a SparserObject which you can later call parse/match
+on.
+This is useful if speed is essential or simply as a way to keep your code clean.</p>

 **SparserObject.parse**(string[, custom_types[, includes]])

-Same as sparser.parse but pre-compiled using the sparser.compile method
+<p>Same as sparser.parse but pre-compiled using the sparser.compile method</p>

 **SparserObject.match**(string[, custom_types[, includes]])

-Same as sparser.match but pre-compiled using the sparser.compile method
+<p>Same as sparser.match but pre-compiled using the sparser.compile method</p>

 Pattern behavior